 - Use Sour Cream - Mexican crema is getting easier to find in most stores but you can always substitute sour cream in a pinch.

-- Skillet Mexican Street Corn - If you prefer skillet corn, heat 3 cups of frozen or drained canned corn in a hot skillet with melted butter until golden.
+- Skillet Mexican Street Corn - If you prefer skillet corn, heat 3 cups of frozen or drained canned corn kernels in a hot skillet with melted butter or olive oil until golden.
 Stir in the crema, and top with cheese and seasoning before serving.
+This can be served like a dip with tortilla chips.

-- Mexican Street Corn Salad – A fun twist on this recipe is my tasty Cumin Rubbed Steak Kabobs with Mexican Street Corn Salad.
-It's one of my favorite summer combinations.
+- Make Mexican Corn Salad – A fun twist on this recipe is my tasty Cumin Rubbed Steak Kabobs with Easy Mexican Street Corn Salad recipe.
+It's one of my favorite summer combinations and a family favorite to make at outdoor parties and barbecues during the summer months.

 Storage